20 Top Kitchen renovation trends and 10 trends to avoid in 2021

 A streamlined design does not equate to boring.
 It simply means that a design which is less cumbersome and more tasteful.
 Consider using materials with different textures.
 For example when using open shelving, consider rough cut wood as your material for a natural look or metal tubing for a more industrial look.

-Kitchen renovation in Mangere Bridge: American Ashwood was used as the benchtop to add texture and a natural element to the kitchen.
+Kitchen renovation trends in Mangere Bridge: American Ashwood was used as the benchtop to add texture and a natural element to the kitchen.

 Tiles as a focal point